 reflux esophagitis;

-heaviness in the abdomen;
+heaviness in the stomach;

 • bloating;